mainettis/darksun/docs/tools.md

     *Note:  If you want to receive updates for changes, issues, etc., on the primary repository, you can click on the `watch` button and `star` button.*

+6. Dark Sun maintains a second repository for custom content (hak files).
+If you expect to work on custom content, repeat steps 4 and 5, but forking the [Dark Sun Resources repository](https://github.com/tinygiant98/darksun-resources) instead.
+You can also use this repository to obtain and build the hak files locally on your computer.

-6. Copy the web address of your newly forked repository.
+7. Copy the web address of your newly forked repository.
 The value you need for the next steps will be `https://github.com/<your_user_name>/darksun.git`  You can copy the url from the top of your browser, click on the green clone/download button and copy the value you find there, or just write it down.
 You will replace `<your_user_name>` with your GitHub username when you type it in below.

+8. If you also forked the resources repository, repeat step 7, but use `https://github.com/<your_user_name>/darksun-resources.git`.

     ![Stuff](https://help.github.com/assets/images/help/repository/clone-repo-clone-url-button.png)